Update to standard libcloud 2.x

 rest LGTM, thanks.

-#23 Updated by Lucas Di Pentima over 1 year ago
+#23 Updated by Lucas Di Pentima about 2 years ago

 Removed libcloud installation attempt from our forked version.

-#25 Updated by Ward Vandewege over 1 year ago
+#25 Updated by Ward Vandewege about 2 years ago

 - Status changed from Resolved to In Progress